A Human Resources Department Guide

 Training ensures that employees are up-to-date on company policies and procedures and have the skills necessary to do their jobs effectively.

-As a trainer, you'll be responsible for designing and delivering training programs that meet your organization's needs.
+As a trainer, you're responsible for designing and delivering training programs that meet your organization's needs.
 This will involve working with managers to identify training needs and using suitable training methods to help staff improve their competencies, attitudes, and knowledge.

-Here are some of the daily tasks you can expect to work on:
+Some of the daily tasks you can expect to work on include:

 • Developing and implementing training programs